American Society of Composers, Authors and Publishers: Membership expands

-ASCAP's membership diversified further in the 1940s, bringing along jazz and swing greats, including Duke Ellington, Count Basie, Benny Goodman, and Fletcher Henderson.
-The movies also soared in popularity during the 1930s and 1940s, and with them came classic scores and songs by new ASCAP members like Harold Arlen, Johnny Mercer, Cole Porter, Morton Gould, and Jule Styne.
-Classical-music composers Aaron Copland, Igor Stravinsky, Florence Price, and Leonard Bernstein brought their compositions into the ASCAP repertory in the 1940s.
+ASCAP's membership diversified further in the 1940s, bringing along jazz and swing greats.
 In the 1940s, it was common for ASCAP and BMI to send out field representatives to sign new songwriters and music publishing companies, as the firms were not household names; one such ASCAP employee was Loring Buzzell, who later formed the music publishing company Hecht-Lancaster & Buzzell Music.

-The rise of rock and roll derived from both country music and rhythm and blues music caused airplay of BMI licensed songs to double that of ASCAP licensed songs.
-ASCAP officials decided that the practice of payola was the reason.
-So ASCAP spearheaded a congressional investigation into the practice of payola in 1959.
+Differences in BMI's structure, including providing advance payments on songs, and an early embrace of country, rhythm and blues, and rock and roll led to an increase in the organization's market share in the 1940s and 1950s.
+In 1953, ASCAP filed an antitrust lawsuit against BMI, and instigated a congressional investigation of BMI in 1956.
+ASCAP lobbied Congress for laws that would bar broadcasters from owning BMI stock in 1958, and provided the impetus to launch payola investigations at the end of the decade.
+ASCAP and BMI settled an antitrust lawsuit in 1962.

 In the 1950s and 1960s, television was introduced as a new revenue stream for ASCAP, one that maintains its importance today.
-With the birth of FM radio, new ASCAP members, including John Denver, Jimi Hendrix, Quincy Jones, Janis Joplin, and Carly Simon scored massive hits.
-Many Motown hits were written by ASCAP members Ashford & Simpson, Marvin Gaye, Smokey Robinson, and Stevie Wonder.
-Both The Beatles and The Rolling Stones licensed their works through ASCAP, and the very first country Grammy Award went to ASCAP writer Bobby Russell for "Little Green Apples".
+With the birth of FM radio, new ASCAP members came on board.
 During this period, ASCAP also initiated a series of lawsuits to recover the position they lost during the boycott of 1941, without success.

 The early 1960s folk music revival, led by ASCAP member Bob Dylan (later switched to SESAC) made ASCAP a major player in that genre.
 Dylan's expansion into rock music later that decade gave ASCAP a foothold in that genre.
 At the same time, ASCAP member Shapiro, Bernstein & Co. started having country hits for ASCAP.

 By 1970, a new generation of ASCAP board members decided to launch a campaign to attract more songwriters and music publishers away from BMI.
 The campaign led to Motown Records switching most of its music publishing from BMI to ASCAP in 1971.

-During the last three decades of the 20th century, ASCAP's membership grew to reflect every new development in music, including the funk, punk rock, heavy metal, hip-hop, techno, and grunge music genres.
-Creators ranging from Lauryn Hill and Dr. Dre to the Ramones, Slayer, and John Zorn joined.
-ASCAP launched a Latin membership department to serve ASCAP Latin writers—Marc Anthony, Joan Sebastian, and Olga Tañon among them–with the Spanish-speaking world as their audience.
-In 1981, ASCAP prevailed against CBS in an eleven-year-old court case challenging the ASCAP blanket license.
+In June 2009, ASCAP sued AT&T and Verizon Wireless in a case that generated considerable public attention over the sale of musical ringtones in an effort to get additional revenue from the sale of ringtones.
+The organization said that ringtones played in public constituted a performance of a copyrighted work, which required additional payment.
+Critics worried ASCAP might seek to hold consumers responsible for a ringtone public performance, which ASCAP said it would not do.
+AT&T, Verizon, and the Electronic Frontier Foundation (EFF) disagreed with ASCAP's claims, with the EFF filing an amicus curiae brief with the United States District Court for the Southern District of New York, contending that ringtones playing in public were no different than consumers listening to a car radio with the windows down and did not constitute a performance.
+The Court dismissed the suit in October 2009, with judge Denise Cote noting that the suit did not demonstrate ringtones playing in public spaces constituted copyright infringement.